pangeacyber/authz-rag-app/README.md

 ## Cleanup & Debugging

 - After login, the Google token is stored in `token.json`.
 If you encounter "access denied" errors, delete `token.json` before you try again.
 - The file authorization policy is cached in Pangea AuthZ.
-If you change your Google Drive folder or create new files, visit [Pangea AuthZ Settings][Pangea AuthZ Settings] to reset your authorization schema.
+If you change your Google Drive folder or create new files, visit [Pangea AuthZ Settings][] to reset your authorization schema.

 [AuthN]: https://pangea.cloud/docs/authn/
 [AuthZ]: https://pangea.cloud/docs/authz/